ortemcheg/multistep-form/README.md

 ### Routing

 The spec doesn't require the Steps to be bookmarkable, nor does it demand to restore the formdata should the user abandon filling the form at any step.
-This will make using routing libraries (such as `React Router`, `TanStack Router` etc.) an overkill.
+This makes using routing libraries (such as `React Router`, `TanStack Router` etc.) an overkill.
 We'll rely on the conditional rendering instead.

 ### State management

 The app's state isn't complex, and there's no need to pass any part of it down multiple levels.
-We'll use `useReducer` for state management and createSlice from `Redux Toolkit` to simplify writing the reducer and actions for `useReducer`.
+We'll use `useReducer` for state management and `createSlice` from `Redux Toolkit` to simplify writing the reducer and actions for `useReducer`.
 Additionally, using `RTK` will also signal to the reviewers that I'm familiar with `Redux` 👨🏼‍💻

 ### Data validation